-Selecting the floor coverings and finishes in a home is among the most challenging aspects of design planning.
+available is among the most challenging aspects of design planning.
 Where you may limit types and styles of other building materials through the home, flooring dares you to mix and match, combining the sensible with the fanciful.
-And when you see the enormous range of possibilities, it just makes it that much more fun.
-These are some of the hottest trends in flooring today, their pros and cons, and the bottom line.
+And when you see the enormous range of flooring options, it just makes it that much more fun.
+Here, we present some of the hottest flooring options, their pros and cons, and the bottom line.

 Durability, beauty, shine and ease of care have topped the list of reasons to choose hardwood.
 Even if the floor takes a beating over time, provided its veneer is thick enough, hardwood can be re-sanded and refinished to a gleam that echoes back to the time when it was new.
 Oak and pine have been used for literally hundreds of years.
 They accept color and retain finishes well.
 The natural grain adds considerable character, too.

 But even as they continue to lead the parade, there are many new, more unusual species

 being tapped for use in homes.
 From South America, Asia and Africa, importers are bringing indigenous cherry, mahogany, teak, cypress, rosewood, and especially bamboo.
 But even domestic species such as ash, hickory, walnut and pecan are enjoying a renaissance, particularly as manufacturers offer custom work that includes hand-carved borders and center medallion pieces.

 It seems the homeowner is limited only by his or her imagination.
 The old rap against hardwood was its susceptibility to water stains, discoloration and warping, but over time the finishes have improved to such an extent that — with reasonable care — wood is just as at home in the kitchen as any room in the house.
 Even in the family and recreation rooms, where floors may be subjected to the dreaded toddler stomp, drag and toy-roll test, wood is as viable as any other resource.